versionone/vue/docs/pages/patterns/InlineDialog.md

 keywords:
 ---

-Inline Dialog is information that assists them understand the functionality and purpose of the application.
+Inline Dialog is information that assists the user understand the functionality and purpose of the application.
 Examples include [Tooltips](#/component/tooltip), [Popovers](#/component/popover), or 'Advanced Dialogs'.

 ## General Behavior
 Inline Dialog is user requested information and the containers should not take over the screen.